 However, depending on the length of the presentation, its complexity and the amount of time available to prepare, speaking without notes is not always possible.
 In those cases where you have to use notes, here are some ideas for using them effectively:

 Having your speech written word for word will tie you to it.
 You will be reading out loud and not speaking.
 If you look up from the notes for even a brief period of time, it could be difficult to find your place when you go back to them.

-- Organize your notes.
 Having a mess of papers makes it too easy to get lost.
 If you have notes on standard letter-size paper, put them in a binder.
 Make sure beforehand that you can turn the pages easily.
 If necessary, add tabs or “dog ear” the corners of the pages.

 If you have a PowerPoint presentation, you can use the slides to keep on track.
 One thing to avoid, is reading the slides with your back to the audience.
 When going to a new slide, you should pause, turn to the slide and quickly collect your thoughts, turn back to your audience and then speak.

 If you do use a lectern, it would be great if you can get out from behind it from time to time during your speech, provided that the venue is suitable for doing so.
 A good example of when to do is when recounting a personal story that helps drive home your message.
-You most likely do not need notes then as you have lived the story.
+You should not need notes as you have lived the story.

 Step out from behind the lectern, even if it is only a short distance, and tell the story.
 Then, as you are approaching its conclusion, return to the lectern, check your notes and move on to the next point.